 - Sensitive Skin: Some individuals could have a skin reaction to certain components in shaving products, potentially leading to a greenish skin tint.

 To simplify, let’s quickly summarize the common causes and possible solutions:

 |Green dye in shaving cream/gel||Switch to dye-free products|

-|Reaction between metal and chemicals||Use a sharp blade, change products|
+|The reaction between metal and chemicals||Use a sharp blade, change products|

-|Skin sensitivity to ingredients||Choose hypoallergenic products|
+|Skin sensitivity to ingredients||Opt for hypoallergenic products|

 Just because i'm asian does not mean I don't need shaving.
 I always wanted to grow a beard when I was young, now I need to shave because hair growth for me is a problem.
 I'm going through what every man will and has gone through before.